UMN-LATIS/elevator/documentation/docs.md

 When unchecked, this template will not be indexed for searching at all.
 Assets using this template can only be accessed via their unique identifier, or via links from other assets.
 This is intended to be used for "join" templates - templates that join one asset to another asset with some descriptive data, but which have no value on their own.

-### Hide from "Add"" menu
+### Hide from "Add" menu

 When checked, this template will not appear in the list of options when creating new assets, but still remains available for editing existing assets.
+This is useful for templates you wish to deprecate, without removing their assets.

 ### Adding a Widget ###